Stability and ribbon bases for the rank-selected homology of geometric lattices: Ribbon bases for rank-selected homology of geometric lattices

 Let us assume $s<t$.
 Note that the sign for the chain with $a_{k_{j-1}} = a_{i_s}$ (resp. $a_{k_{j-1}}= a_{i_t}$) is $(-1)^{(s-1)+({\rm revinv}(\pi_s))}$ (resp. $(-1)^{(t-1)+({\rm revinv}(\pi_t))}$) where we define ${\rm revinv}(\pi_s)$ to be the number of adjacent transpositions one must apply to $\pi_s := (a_{k_1},\dots ,a_{k_{j-2}}, a_{i_s})$ to obtain a subsequence of $(a_{i_1},\dots ,a_{i_j})$.
 Thus, showing we get opposite signs amounts to showing that have opposite signs.
 But $(t-1)-(s-1)=t-s$ while $({\rm revinv}(\pi_s))-({\rm revinv}(\pi_t))= t-s-1$, as we now explain.
 The ${\rm revinv}$ discrepancy calculation above can be verified by comparing inversion sets for $\pi_s$ and $\pi_t$ and getting $t-s-1$ discrepancies resulting from the $t-s-1$ values $a_{i_l}$ for $l=s+1,\dots ,t-1$ that each satisfy $a_{i_s} > a_{i_l} > a_{i_t}$; each of these letters forms an inversion with $a_{i_s}$ when $a_{i_s}$ is put in the last position but does not form an inversion with $a_{i_t}$ when it is in the last position.
 The result follows. \end{proof}

-These relations may easily be generalized to relations which suffice to straighten any ${\bar f}_{chain}(v_F)$ in which the reading word for $F$ contains a broken circuit.
+These relations may easily be generalized to relations which suffice to straighten any ${\bar f}_{chain}(v_F)$ in which the reading word for $F$ contains a broken circuit, and indeed results in Section 3 of \cite{Orlik-Solomon} imply this more general statement.
 For example, given a dependent set $\{ a_4 > a_3 > a_2 > a_1\} $ of atoms in which $\{ a_4,a_2,a_1 \} $ is a circuit while $\{ a_4,a_3,a_2\} $ is an independent set, one may use reasoning as in the proof of Proposition ~\ref{relations-to-relations} above to verify the relation More generally, for any $\{ a_{i_1}> a_{i_2} > \cdots a_{i_s}\} $ containing a circuit $ \{ a_{i_{j_1}} > \cdots > a_{i_{j_t}}\} $, there is a relation obtained by taking an alternating sum over the ways to omit one element belonging to the specified circuit while holding fixed the positions of all the atoms not involved in the circuit and arranging the atoms from the circuit in descending order in their allotted positions.
-We leave it to readers to verify this slight generalization of the relations of Proposition ~\ref{relations-to-relations}.

 Thus, the OS-to-Whitney correspondence sends every relation in the Orlik-Solomon algebra to a relation among our ribbon generators, by Proposition ~\ref{relations-to-relations} and its slight generalization discussed above.
 We proved in Theorem ~\ref{thm:homology-basis-EL-lab} that the elements of our ribbon basis are linearly independent, guaranteeing that there cannot be any further relations in $W\!H_{\{ 1,2,\dots ,i\}} (P)$ not already implied by these relations.
 From this one may deduce the following: